 In Australia and overseas be aware delays can be expected if a bed in a public hospital isn’t available.
-Even if eligible for free treatment, you may prefer to have control over when and where you’re treated, and by whom, via private travel health cover.
+Even if eligible for free treatment you may prefer to have control over your treatment via some level of private travel health cover.

 Medicare 132 011 - or to locate Medicare office

 TTY 1800 552152 for hearing/speech impaired - 131 450 interpreting service

 Medicare - Australians traveling overseas and Medicare - Visitors to Australia

 Australia's Reciprocal Health Agreements - Health Insurance Consultants

 Considering skilled work in Australia?
 Both you and your family must be healthy - strict health criteria!

 Overseas Skilled Workers: health requirements: Australian Immigration Refer to Fact Sheet 22